 The consultant urged non-respondents to provide completed JQs to the Secretariat by June 2017.
 The consultant also presented information on the secondary processed wood products (SPWP) trade, noting the difficulties in tracking the volume of trade in tropical SPWPs.
 Some of the tropical exporters had recorded significant growth in exports of SPWPs, particularly Vietnam, although it could be assumed that a proportion of China's exports were of tropical origin, given the volume of imports of tropical primary wood products.
-China accounted for nearly one-third of global wooden furniture exports in 2015, although its cost competitiveness was declining, leading to a shift in lower cost manufacturing to some of the USA, EU countries and Japan, and closely linked to construction activity in those markets.
+China accounted for nearly one-third of global wooden furniture exports in 2015, although its cost competitiveness was declining, leading to a shift in lower cost manufacturing to some of the other Asian tropical producer countries.
+Demand for SPWP imports continued to be dominated by the USA, EU countries and Japan, and closely linked to construction activity in those markets.
 While US housing starts and growing consumer confidence had pushed up demand levels in the US markets, in the EU construction activity overall had remained subdued with low demand levels leading to intense competition.